 |Gay Talese.
 (Photo: Joyce Tenneson)|

 It can be justly concluded that Gerald Foos is a liar, whatever bits of truth might float in his brain fluid.
 But a literary work is before us, a work which gives his story a context and a semblance of form, and so Foos’s lies are not only lies, they are confabulations.
-His journals (for which Talese’s publishers paid “an undisclosed amount”) are quoted at length in The Voyeur’s Motel; for long stretches, the book is effectively a set of annotated journal entries.
-These are a patchwork of unbridled fantasy and autoerotic self-study which Talese aptly compares to the once notorious and widely banned My Secret Life, the sexual memoir of an anonymous Victorian gentleman – a book whose veracity long ago became impossible to ascertain, and beside the point.
+His journals (for which the publishers paid “an undisclosed amount”) are quoted at length in The Voyeur’s Motel; in fact the book is, for long stretches, effectively a set of annotated journal entries.
+Talese aptly compares this patchwork of unbridled fantasy and autoerotic self-study to the once notorious and widely banned My Secret Life, the graphic (and often incredible) sexual memoir of an anonymous Victorian gentleman.
+That book’s veracity long ago became impossible to ascertain, and beside the point.
 Rather, its value, as Talese quotes scholar Steven Marcus, is to show “that amid and underneath the world of Victorian England as we know it – and as it tended to represent itself to itself – a real, secret social life was being conducted, the secret life of sexuality.”
 Conceivably, the long-term value of The Voyeur’s Motel will likewise be as the chronicle of an imagination, of a certain mind fantasizing within, and against, the socio-sexual parameters of a certain time.
 If read from that perspective today, it can give insight – though not the kind which, as a work of nonfiction, it purports to give.